T-ROC Operating Principles as adopted by CTTA

 The Board has authorized the T-ROC to promulgate its own general rules of conduct that don’t conflict with these Operating Principles.
 These rules, and any amendments, additions or deletions shall be presented to the Executive Committee and BOARD at the earliest opportunity.
 The EC and BOARD shall have the right to amend any rule of conduct that it believes conflicts with these Operating Principles or is not in the best interests of the Association or implement any rule that it believes is necessary to achieve the goals of the T-ROC.

 The BOARD has directed that Members of the T-ROC be selected and nominated by a two-thirds vote of the full Executive Committee and that the Executive Committee’s decision be ratified by a two-thirds vote of the BOARD, as present and voting, at its next regularly scheduled Board meeting.
-The BOARD has directed that those individuals who have been selected and nominated by the Executive Committee shall be authorized to serve on the COUNCIL pending their ratification vote by the BOARD, as present and voting.
+The BOARD has directed that those individuals who have been selected, interviewed, and nominated by the Executive Committee shall be authorized to serve on the COUNCIL pending their ratification vote by the BOARD, as present and voting.
 Each Member shall serve on the COUNCIL at the pleasure of the BOARD for a 2-year term, not subject to term limits.
 The T-ROC shall have the authority to invite the CTTA President and Executive Director to attend T-ROC meetings, who must abide by the T-ROC General Meeting Rules, but at no time may such an invitee participate in any discussions or vote on any matter without the prior approval of the T-ROC.